sunSeekingGoth/MakeSenseWithObsidian/Tutorial/06_Process.md

 Calendar works well with Daily Notes plugin which we setup during the [[03_Plugins|plugins section]]
 	- Set up time based tasks with due dates

-- Honorable mention: Task Rollover
+- Honorable mention: Task Rollover plugin

 ---
-### Structuring your Tasks
+### Structuring your Tasks (expand)

+putting tasks in project pages vs daily notes dif appraoch. etc.

 > [!Reflect]
 > Think about where you put your to-dos, in-line within notes, on project Index, or in a time-based view (like a calendar)?